Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 This calculates to about 42 milliamps per LED at max brightness WHITE.

 With just 8 RGB LEDs the current draw of 336 milliamps (power 1.68 watts) worst case through the Arduino Nano should be OK.
 If it got to be many more than that I would use a separate power source for the LEDs.
-Also, you will find that we set a parameter to limit the total power for each LED in the FastLED library.
+At first in our projects I only use one color at a time on each LED and so limit power draw.
+Later, you will find that we set a parameter to limit the total power for each LED in the FastLED library.

-The LED Sticks I ordered did not have pins on them for me to connect my jumpers to; I had to solder wires to them.
-I chose to use AWG24 wire for power and ground and AWG30 wire for the "serialdata" signal.
-The silicon coated multi stranded AWG30 is my go-to for wiring up my projects.
-It carries enough current for most of the projects I do, is extremely flexible, and the silicon insulation doesn't melt or burn when I am soldering.
-It is available in an astonishing variety of colors and not too expensive.<br>
-The silicon coated multi stranded AWG24 wire for power and ground is in fact overkill, but it reminds me to discuss a little more about how to decide what guage of wire to use.

 Calculating wire size (Google for instance wire gauge ampacity 5v dc): the following link leads to information about power that can be safely passed through wire of different types and guages.
 - https://www.powerstream.com/Wire_Size.htm